 for more information about

-- the children in BCFS HHS' care available for foster care or adoption
+- the children in BCFS' care available for foster care or adoption

 - the responsibilities of foster / adoptive parents